 The view towards Canada at the Yukon/Alaska border

-Also note the cut line through the bush marking the boundary.
+At the Alaska/Yukon border there is a cut line through the bush marking the boundary.

 Standing on the International Boundary marker between Yukon & Alaska